openstack/openstack-manuals/doc/cli-reference/source/openstack.rst

   <trustor> (defaults to False)

 ``--expiration <expiration>``
-  Sets an expiration date for the trust (format of YYYY- mm-ddTHH:MM:SS)
+  Sets an expiration date for the trust (format of YYYY-mm-ddTHH:MM:SS)

 ``--project-domain <project-domain>``
   Domain the project belongs to (name or ID).
 This can